Jowest015/React_Project/README.md

 3. Code in the basic functions of app (use hard coded attributes at the first)
 4. Hook-up weather API

+May not need to use react-redux; so I need another 3rd party react component to meet project requirements.

 ### Get React App Installed
 'nough said and done